otifsolutions/laravel-tracker/README.md

 ### Note
-In **Linux** environments, sometimes, when you install a package, it wants some permissions for package to work, like *laravel.long* and *storeage* etc residing in laravel project.
+In **Linux** environments, sometimes, when you install a package, it wants some permissions for package to work, like *laravel.log* and *storage* etc residing in laravel project.
 You have to grant it permissions by running this command inside your laravel proejct , *for debian based linux distros like Ubuntu*

 **for all files in project**